Lineblocs/site/app/docs/quickstarts/saving-widget-templates.md

 ## Next Steps

-in this guide we discussed how you can save a widget and reuse it. for more related articles please see:
+In this guide we discussed how you can save a widget and reuse it. for more related articles please see:

 [Create a cold transfer](http://lineblocs.com/resources/quickstarts/setup-cold-transfers)